-Key works such as 2008's Songs of Ascension, Quarry (1976) and ATLAS (1991) will be updated as as new installations for the Oude Kerk.
-Especially for Amsterdam, the interactive installation American Archaeology (1998) will be updated as a local version: visitors are invited to bring and add meaningful objects to the work to build a monument of collective memories.
+Key works such as 2008's Songs of Ascension, Quarry (1976) and ATLAS (1991/1998) will be updated as as new installations for the Oude Kerk.
+Especially for Amsterdam, the interactive installation American Archaeology (1998) will be updated as a local version: Amsterdam Archeology (2023).
+Visitors are invited to bring and add meaningful objects to the work to build a monument of collective memories.

 At the same time, Monk plays with the idea of the church as a body of archived stories, sharing her sound pieces and documentaries, scores and drawings; featuring, in particular, material from Indra's Net, her most recent work which premiered in June 2023 Amsterdam as a co-presentation of Holland Festival and Hartwig Art Foundation.

 21 Oct.
-2023, 8 p.m: Opening concert, Meredith Monk with Katie Geissinger and Allison Sniffin
+2023, 8 p.m: Meredith Monk with Katie Geissinger and Allison Sniffin in concert (sold-out)

 15, 16 and 17 March 2024: A Celebration Service